Thomas Hardiman: LGBT issues

 In Brian D. Prowel v.
 Wise Business Forms, INC., Hardiman "wrote for the court in allowing a gender-stereotyping claim by a gay man who described himself as 'effeminate' to go forward, reversing the district court’s grant of summary judgment in favor of the company where the man worked, and which ultimately fired him."
 Hardiman determined that Prowel's case could move forward because Prowel may argue that he faced discrimination for not conforming to the company's vision of gender norms.

 Commerce

 In United States v.
-Pendleton (2011), a man who sexually molested a 15-year-old boy in Germany was convicted and sentenced in Delaware under the PROTECT Act of 2003.
+Pendleton (2011), Thomas Pendleton, a man who sexually molested a 15-year-old boy in Germany was convicted and sentenced in Delaware under the PROTECT Act of 2003.
 The defendant argued that the PROTECT Act was unconstitutional based on the Foreign Commerce Clause.
 Hardiman ruled that the PROTECT Act was valid because of an "express connection" to the channels of foreign commerce.

 In 2018, Hardiman held for the en banc court in Rotkiske v.
 Klemm that despite the decisions of the Fourth and the Ninth Circuits, the statute of limitations under the Fair Debt Collection Practices Act begins to run when a violation of the Act occurs, not when the violation is later discovered.